 Poverty is the main driver behind food insecurity.
 Limited financial resources restrict households' ability to purchase adequate and healthy food.

-In summary, while geographical access and urban development issues like food deserts play a role, poverty is the root cause of food insecurity in the United States
+In summary, while geographical access and urban development issues like food deserts contribute to food insecurity in the United States, poverty is the root cause.

-Addressing this challenge requires a focus on economic policies and support systems to ensure all individuals have access to sufficient, nutritious food.
+Addressing this challenge requires focusing on economic policies and support systems, ensuring everyone can access nutritious food.

 What is the effect of food insecurity?